BuildBoy12-SL/CustomDeathMessages/README.md

     RoleName:
       DeathReason:

-For example, if you want to add a custom death message for ClassD when they die from a gunshot, you should write:
+For example, if you want to add a custom death message for ClassD when they die from a AK, you should write:

     ClassD:
       AK: You have been shot!